odinb/bash-plexamp-installer/README.md

 Currently installs/upgrades to: NodeJS v16 and Plexamp-Linux-headless-"see version in git comment".

-If your card is not detected after upgrade & reboot (no audio) ("aplay -l" to check), please do hard reboot, and re-select the card!
+If your card is not detected after upgrade & reboot (no audio) ("aplay -l" to check), please do hard reboot, and re-select the card via web-GUI.
 Now there should be audio!

 ## Install Raspberry Pi OS using Raspberry Pi Imager.
 Raspberry Pi Imager is the quick and easy way to install Raspberry Pi OS and other operating systems to a microSD card, ready to use with your Raspberry Pi.